McNopper/ZeroInfinity/README.md

 In interval arithmetic, the intervals `[0, +∞]` and `[-∞, 0]` are allowed [2].

 *ToDo:*
-*Define interval arithmetic as new Interval Number.*
+*Define interval arithmetic as new interval number.
+We make a difference between +0.0 and -0.0, which fits with limits.
+See source code.*

 The indeterminate form of `0 x +∞` can be expressed as the interval `[0, +∞]`.
 Similar, the indeterminate form of `0 x -∞` is `[-∞, 0]`.